 In most cases, this will involve a meeting in the middle of placement, with the ST and the TES.
 The TS may attend this meeting if it fits with their planned visit.
 All participants should come to the meeting having considered the criteria listed in the Professional Experience Requirements.
-The TES and ST are expected to engage in a professional conversation at the midway point of their placement and complete Section 3 of the Professional Experience Evaluation Report.
-The ST should lead the discussion regarding the TES's performance in relation to the Professional Experience Requirements and what the TES needs to address during the remainder of the placement.
+The TES is expected to have completed their copy of the Professional Experience Evaluation Report for self-evaluation.
+The ST will complete their mid-way report and lead the discussion regarding the TES's performance in relation to the Professional Experience Requirements.